 - A full fresh water system

-- A gas bottle filled up to 90 %
+- A full aluminium gas bottle

 - A full heating system

 - The power cables for the 230 V power supply

-- A full toilet flushing system

-- The installation kit for an auxiliary battery if an auxiliary battery can be used

 The waste water and sewage tanks are empty.

 The weight in ready-to-drive condition and the actual weight are shown by the manufacturer in the vehicle documents.